Chris Eigeman: Early life

 Eigeman was born in Denver, Colorado, in 1965.
 He attended The Putney School, Putney, Vermont, from 1979 to 1983, and graduated from Kenyon College, Gambier, Ohio, with a Bachelor of Arts in English and Theatre in 1987.

 Career

 Eigeman has appeared in theatrical films including Kicking and Screaming (1995), Mr. Jealousy (1997), Highball (1997), Maid in Manhattan (2002), Crazy Little Thing (also known as The Perfect You) (2002), and The Treatment (2006).

-Eigeman has appeared in television series including It's Like, You Know..., Gilmore Girls, Malcolm in the Middle, Homicide: Life on the Street, Fringe, and Girls.
+Eigeman has appeared in television series including It's Like, You Know..., Gilmore Girls, Malcolm in Middle, Homicide: Life on the Street, Fringe, and Girls.

 In 1992, Eigeman filmed a pilot for an American version of the British cult sci-fi television show Red Dwarf, playing the part of Arnold Rimmer; however, the show was not picked up as a series.
 During the mid-1990s, he appeared in a series of television advertisements for Pacific Bell that highlighted his sarcastic, straight-ahead delivery.
 In these spots, Eigeman always appeared in dark suit and tie, regardless of the situation.

 Eigeman wrote and directed the film Turn the River (2007).